GYARU-EIJIRO/GYARU-EIJIRO/README.md

 ![](https://64.media.tumblr.com/551c5f7cb670d6b24968da483de3b5e1/dc6648262ddac9c0-f0/s500x750/e28f6e546b9560aa67a5caa07c340cecdcf92a04.pnj)
 # GYARU-ABOUTME >Z<
  - hello this is just a bit about more me the host of this system!! (just major stuff ig..) ![](https://64.media.tumblr.com/332f83811731c6bdcc49d6da665688f8/dc6648262ddac9c0-92/s100x200/69400c60b7057c4a00dacd8722e58033a3a2eddb.gifv) [c+h notes](https://rentry.co/CplusH)
+ - btw, SIDE NOTE..
+STOP DRAWING D1CK$ ON MY SP PLEASE WTF IS WRONG WITH YOU CRAZY HEADS 😭😭
  - ❥-————————❥-————————❥

     - I'm studying to be a Cognitive-behavioral therapist or (CBT) and my bachelor's degree !! and ofc, you can come up to me and vent (ask first) I'll learn and help people through tough times as I need experience to be one (I wanna help others in need🙏) I do work a part-time job in the meantime^^